 Crash Report Code Sheet:

 The Texas Department of Transportation (TXDOT) uses various forms to report motor vehicle crashes.
 Much of the information on these forms is translated into codes.
-To view the code sheet or to print a copy, CLICK HERE.
+Click this link to view or print a copy of the code sheet

 Crashes Not Investigated by VPD: